Ferid Džanić

 Ferid Džanić (1918 – 17 September 1943) was a Bosniak soldier during World War II.
 A member of the SS Handschar Division, he was one of the leaders of an unsuccessful anti-German mutiny in Villefranche-de-Rouergue, in which he was killed.

 Early life

-Džanić was born to a Bosnian Muslim family in the Bosnian city of Bihać in 1918, around the time World War I came to an end.
+Džanić was born to a Bosniak family in the Bosnian city of Bihać in 1918, around the time World War I came to an end.

 Army history

 Džanić served as an officer cadet in the Royal Yugoslav Army for a short time before joining the 8th Krajina Brigade of the Yugoslav Partisans to escape imprisonment in autumn 1942.
 While patrolling in western Bosnia in early 1943, Džanić was captured by the Germans during the Fourth Enemy Offensive and incarcerated in a prison camp outside Sarajevo.
 He was only released when he agreed to volunteer to become a soldier in the German-aligned Handžar division, where he became a lieutenant and later a battalion duty officer.